shapeshed/nodejsbook.io.examples/README.md

 If you find any inconsistencies or code that doesn't run as expected please open an issue.

-* Chapter 1 - Introducing Node.js
+1. Introduction Node.js
-* Chapter 2 - npm - Node Package Manager
+2. npm - Node Package Manager
-* Chapter 5 - HTTP
+5. HTTP
-* Chapter 6 - Introducing Express
+6. Introducing Express
+7. More on Express